 TRIVIA MOMENT: The motorcycle with the largest factory equipped engine is a cruiser.
 The Triumph Rocket III has an inline 3 cylinder engine with a displacement of 2300cc.
 This beast dwarfs many car engines on the road and you can imagine what it’s like to ride (just based on the name).

-Suspension is either soft for comfort or completely rigid in the case of what are called “hardtails”.
+The suspension is either soft for comfort or completely rigid in the case of what is called “hardtails”.
 The hardtail choppers are not all that common these days though.
 Typically they are only found on custom or home built motorcycles.